Head: Donald Drew

 Mathematics of Operations Research—emphasizing the use of mathematics in developing and studying analytical models of discrete systems, especially those that arise in management, engineering, and social sciences.

 These four curricula share several common features.
 First, they each contain eight free electives that permit students to design unique programs.
 These electives also allow students to concentrate on a subject in addition to mathematics, to obtain a broad-based education, or to complement their mathematics program.
 A second common feature is the Humanities and Social Sciences requirement of 24 credits.
 Finally, completion of all four curricula requires a total of 124 credits.

 An immediate choice among these four curricula is not necessary, since for the first two years, all mathematics students follow the same basic curriculum.
-This initial two-year course of study is outlined in the Programs section of this catalog and is followed by sample junior/senior curricula for each of the department’s four undergraduate programs.
+This initial two-year course of study is outlined below and is followed by sample junior/senior curricula for each of the department’s four undergraduate programs.
 In addition to the specific requirements in each track, it is strongly recommended that students planning to pursue graduate study in mathematics take the following courses: